seanhayes13/main/java/fileCabinet/whatworks.md

 * 10 April
-  * Added a lot of functionality including the first phases of the engine to control interacting with the FileCabinet, this is the actual output from running the help command of :
+  * Added a lot of functionality including the first phases of the engine to control interacting with the FileCabinet, this is the actual output from running the help command:
     * clearactivedrawer: Clear the FileCabinet's active drawer and work from the FileCabinet level.
     * clearactivefc: Clears the active FileCabinet in preparation of loading a new FileCabinet
     * clearactivepage: Clears the active Page before loading a new page.
 A new page can be added without running this command.